Ways to increase the CTR of links

 CTR (click through rate), or click through rate.
 Percentage of the number of clicks on a link to the number of impressions.
 So, for example, if 100 users view your page and 5 of them click on a link, we can say that the CTR of that button is 5%.

-Increasing Link CTR - 8 General Tips
+Increasing the CTR of links - 8 general tips

 Link click-through is trust.
 Users won't start clicking on every link they come across and see.
 Before they take such an action, they must first trust the link and be sure that when they click, they will receive a valuable page, content, or desired action.
 Otherwise, the link will be ignored.

 First of all, how the link presents itself plays an important role here.
 The visual aspect, as in most areas of life, is very important.
-So let's see how we can build link trust.
+So let's see how you can build link trust.

 1. Content and its word

-First of all, a link is content.
+First of all, a link is a content.
 Before a user clicks on a link, they first read it.
 Here is the first and most important part of the link.

 If it looks more or less like this:

 ... then it's hard to expect many clicks since it is not attractive to recipients.
 Apparently, some separate phrases were included in it, but in general, most of it remains a guess.